boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 .. figure:: img/add_layer_from_commit.png

-If the repository layer has been loaded in QGIS already, in the context menu, you will find a different option: :guilabel:`Change 'X' layer to this commit`.
+If the repository layer has been loaded in QGIS already, the context menu will also show the :guilabel:`Change 'X' layer to this commit` option.
 See :ref:`recover_layer_version` for more details.

 Creating and deleting branches ..............................

 By default, new repositories only have one branch called *master*.
 The *master branch* cannot be deleted and it represents the main storyline of the data in the repository.
-Nevertheless, other branches can be created to provide a way of testing changes without affecting the master storyline right away.
+Other branches can be created to provide a way of testing changes without affecting the master storyline right away.

-To create a new branch, you must select the commit in the current history of the repository where the branch starts.
+To create a new branch, you must select the commit in the current history of the repository where the branch is.
 In the :guilabel:`Repository History`, expand the branch where the commit is located, select the commit and right-click on it.
 Select the :guilabel:`Create new branch at this commit...` option from the context menu and you will be prompted to enter the name of the new branch.